-Bupivacaine solutions containing epinephrine or other vasopressors should not be used concomitantly with ergot-type oxytocic drugs, because a severe persistent hypertension may occur.
-Likewise, solutions of bupivacaine containing a vasoconstrictor, such as epinephrine, should be used with extreme caution in patients receiving monoamine oxidase inhibitors (MAOI) or antidepressants of the triptyline or imipramine types, because severe prolonged hypertension may result.
+Bupivacaine Hydrochloride in Dextrose Injection, USP solutions containing epinephrine or other vasopressors should not be used concomitantly with ergot-type oxytocic drugs, because a severe persistent hypertension may occur.
+Likewise, solutions of Bupivacaine Hydrochloride in Dextrose Injection, USP containing a vasoconstrictor, such as epinephrine, should be used with extreme caution in patients receiving monoamine oxidase inhibitors (MAOI) or antidepressants of the triptyline or imipramine types, because severe prolonged hypertension may result.

-Until further experience is gained in patients younger than 18 years, administration of bupivacaine in this age group is not recommended.
+Until further experience is gained in patients younger than 18 years, administration of Bupivacaine Hydrochloride in Dextrose Injection, USP in this age group is not recommended.

-Mixing or the prior or intercurrent use of any other local anesthetic with bupivacaine cannot be recommended because of insufficient data on the clinical use of such mixtures.
+Mixing or the prior or intercurrent use of any other local anesthetic with Bupivacaine Hydrochloride in Dextrose Injection, USP cannot be recommended because of insufficient data on the clinical use of such mixtures.

-General: The safety and effectiveness of spinal anesthetics depend on proper dosage, correct technique, adequate precautions and readiness for emergencies.
-Resuscitative equipment, oxygen and other resuscitative drugs should be available for immediate use.
-(See WARNINGS, ADVERSE REACTIONS and OVERDOSAGE.)
-The patient should have I.V. fluids running via an indwelling catheter to assure a functioning intravenous pathway.
+The safety and effectiveness of spinal anesthetics depend on proper dosage, correct technique, adequate precautions, and readiness for emergencies.
+Resuscitative equipment, oxygen, and other resuscitative drugs should be available for immediate use (see WARNINGS and ADVERSE REACTIONS).
+The patient should have intravenous fluids running via an indwelling catheter to assure a functioning intravenous pathway.
 The lowest dosage of local anesthetic that results in effective anesthesia should be used.
 Aspiration for blood should be performed before injection and injection should be made slowly.
 Tolerance varies with the status of the patient.
-Debilitated, elderly patients and acutely ill patients may require reduced doses.
+Elderly patients and acutely ill patients may require reduced doses.
 Reduced doses may also be indicated in patients with increased intra-abdominal pressure (including obstetrical patients), if otherwise suitable for spinal anesthesia.

 There should be careful and constant monitoring of cardiovascular and respiratory (adequacy of ventilation) vital signs and the patient’s state of consciousness after local anesthetic injection.
-Restlessness, anxiety, incoherent speech, lightheadedness, numbness and tingling of the mouth and lips, metallic taste, tinnitus, dizziness, blurred vision, tremors, depression or drowsiness may be early warning signs of central nervous system toxicity.
+Restlessness, anxiety, incoherent speech, lightheadedness, numbness and tingling of the mouth and lips, metallic taste, tinnitus, dizziness, blurred vision, tremors, depression, or drowsiness may be early warning signs of CNS toxicity.

 Spinal anesthetics should be used with caution in patients with severe disturbances of cardiac rhythm, shock, or heart block.

 Sympathetic blockade occurring during spinal anesthesia may result in peripheral vasodilation and hypotension, the extent depending on the number of dermatomes blocked.
-Patients over 65 years, particularly those with hypertension, may be at increased risk for experiencing the hypotensive effects of Bupivacaine Spinal.
+Patients over 65 years, particularly those with hypertension, may be at increased risk for experiencing the hypotensive effects of Bupivacaine Hydrochloride in Dextrose Injection, USP.
 Blood pressure should, therefore, be carefully monitored especially in the early phases of anesthesia.
 Hypotension may be controlled by vasoconstrictors in dosages depending on the severity of hypotension and response of treatment.
 The level of anesthesia should be carefully monitored because it is not always controllable in spinal techniques.

 Serious dose-related cardiac arrhythmias may occur if preparations containing a vasoconstrictor such as epinephrine are employed in patients during or following the administration of potent inhalation agents.
 In deciding whether to use these products concurrently in the same patient, the combined action of both agents upon the myocardium, the concentration and volume of vasoconstrictor used, and the time since injection, when applicable, should be taken into account.